itzjacki/jakob.fun/README.md

   - [ ] Seriously, let's just make it fucking cool
   - [ ] Wtf you're not gonna use the default Astro favicon, right??
 - [ ] Make it fast as fuck
-  - [ ] Image optimization
+  - [ ] Image optimization with astro:assets and /src directory image files
-    - [ ] Add fallback in case of no webp support?
   - [ ] Prefetching
   - [ ] Holy fucking font file size batman
   - [ ] Other stuff that makes it fast as fuck _FUCKING_ BLAZINGLY FAST AAAAAAAA RUST!